SkywardAI/skywardai.io/docs/projectinfo.md

 #### Efficient on Consumer Hardware

-GODEL v1.1 base seq2seq is optimised for running efficiently on consumer-grade hardware, making it an ideal choice for RAG chat-bots deployed on devices with limited computational resources.
+GODEL is a large-scale pre-trained model for goal-directed dialogs.
+It is trained on 551M multi-turn dialogs from Reddit.
+It is an ideal choice for RAG chat-bots deployed on devices with limited computational resources.

 #### Dialogue Adaptability